gvisoc/gvisoc.github.io/about.md

 Welcome!

-My name is Gabriel, I am a Software Architect from Spain, and I live in Sydney since 2017.
+My name is Gabriel, I am a Software Architect from Spain, and I live in Australia since 2017.

 This is my personal website, hosted at GitHub Pages.
 Here I write about tecnology, privacy and minimalism.